LOLO-MKHWANAZI/Cyclistic-Trip-Analysis-Project/README.md

 - These insights can help answer the guiding questions provided in the case study, such as understanding how annual members and casual riders use Cyclistic bikes differently and identifying factors that may influence casual riders to become annual members.

+## "Share" phase based on the key findings derived from the analysis of Cyclistic's historical trip data:

 ### Creation of Visualizations to Communicate Findings Effectively: